tarantool/doc/doc/getting_started/using_package_manager.rst

          COMMAND    PID USER   FD   TYPE DEVICE SIZE/OFF NODE NAME tarantool 6851 root   12u  IPv4  40827      0t0  TCP *:3301 (LISTEN)

    #.
-If it does, kill the corresponding process.
+If it is running, kill the corresponding process.
 In this example:

       .. code-block:: console